HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

-We need Statevector Simulator to check the state of the qubit.
-And let's use Bloch sphere to see the exact state of it.
+We need a Statevector Simulator to check the state of the qubit.
+And let's use the Bloch sphere to see the exact state of it.

 ```python
 backend= Aer.get_backend('statevector_simulator')